 Members with questions or comments regarding the archery lane should contact Bill Zide at firstname.lastname@example.org or 732-208-0308

-4. There will be absolutely no handling of firearms on the Firing Line during a Cease Fire.
+4. There will be absolutely no handling of firearms on the firing line during a Cease Fire.
+Shooters shall step away from the firing line during a Cease Fire.

 6. Shooters desiring to go downrange to the targets must ask the Range Officer for a Cease Fire.